 Start with some less obvious sustainable choices

 I love my beef, pork, chicken, fish and lamb.
 However, animal agriculture has a significant impact on the environment.
 The process involves feeding the animals, butchering and then transporting the meat to consumers.
 Dietary guidelines will support a reduction in meat consumption and an increase in vegetables and grains.
-Make a sustainable living choice and improve health and well-being.
-You can either become a vegetarian or just reduce the amount of meat eaten.
+Everyone can make a sustainable living choice and improve their health and well-being.
+They can either become a vegetarian or just reduce the amount of meat eaten.

 “Create new conversations, which will lead to better relationships, better health and better businesses as well as nicer places in which to live”.
 Peter Sergeant